 After receiving a BS in Recreation Management, Holly worked for the National Outdoor Leadership School leading wilderness expeditions.
 Here she developed a passion for working with college age students.
 She returned to Appalachian to pursue a MA in Leadership and Higher Education and has taught courses in Recreation Management, Freshman Seminar and Watauga Residential College as well as worked as an Academic Advisor for University College and Watauga Residential College.
 Holly is involved in the community through service on nonprofit boards and coaching youth track and cross country.
 In her free time, she enjoys running, kayaking, skiing and spending time with family and friends.

 Julia Kark Callander, WRC Teaching Fellow and Visiting Assistant Professor

 As a scholar, Julia works primarily in eighteenth-century and Romantic British and transatlantic literature.
-Her research interests include gender, the history of sexuality, authorship, postcolonial studies, plague narratives, genre, cultural studies, food studies, and music.
-Julia’s current book project, “Perverse Incorporations: Authorship and the History of Sexuality, 1740-1820,” traces the entwined histories of sexuality and authorship in the Romantic period by focusing on changes in the discourses of publicity, taste, and textual incorporation.
-Her work has appeared in the journals 1650-1850 and Studies in English Literature.
+Her research interests include gender, sexuality, authorship, medical humanities, and food studies.
+Julia’s current book project, "Perverse Incorporations: Authorship and the History of Sexuality, 1740-1820," examines how conflicting theories of masculinity and intellectual property played out in the work and reception histories of Thomas Gray, Charles Brockden Brown, Matthew G. Lewis, and their contemporaries.
+Her work has appeared in 1650-1850 and Studies in English Literature.

 Office: BH 250